fabiokerstens/FDIR_PQ9/README.md

   <img src="figures/flastsat_overview.PNG" width="150">
 </p>

 Here, the FLATSAT is used for communication between the spacecraft subsystems and computer for testing and debugging.
 FLATSAT can acces the common bus for every subsystem and provides small processing of the data.
 Communication between FLATSAT and the subsystems is done via the RS-485 serial interface, and between FLATSAT and the computer via USB serial.
 On the computer one uses the EGSE application programing interface to transmit and receive data to the Delfi-PQ, via the FLATSAT.
-The errors can be injected in the SRAM manually via the EGSE GUI or automatically via the **client.py** script witten in Python.
-The software loop running on the **client.py** file is whon in the flowchart below:
+The errors can be injected in the SRAM manually via the EGSE GUI or automatically via the **client_adb.py** script witten in Python.
+The software loop running on the **client_adb.py** file is whon in the flowchart below:

 <p align="center">
   <img src="figures/flowchart.png" width="600">
 </p>

 Every iteration of the loop starts with pinging the target subsystem, and checking if a packet is received back.
 If for some reason no packet is received, the bus is reset and a new ping command is send the the subsystem.
 Next, the memory adress is defined in the SRAM memory range defined in the previous section.
-This is a random process, for which the results are **uniformly distributed - WRITE SOMETHING ABOUT THE RANDOM FUNCTION USED**.
+Pythons *randint()* function is used to generate addresses randomly within a given range.
+The range used is smaller than the full range of the SRAM as will be discussed later.
+In addition, a while loop is used to ensure no memory addresses are tested multiple times.

 After the definition of the memory location to inject the fault in, the **FTDebug** function is called.
 Despite the target memory adress, the function also requires a bit mask and an operator, which can either be *set*, *clear* or *toggle*.
 These operators essentially perform a bitwise operations with the target byte and the mask byte, as shown in the figure below.